svenvc/zinc/zinc-http-components-paper.md

 *May 2012*

+*(This is a draft for inclusion as a chapter in the 'Pharo By Example 2' book.)*

 HTTP is arguably the most important application level network protocol for what we consider to be the internet.
 It is the protocol that allows web browsers and web servers to communicate.